adjust/dev-docs/docs/ios/configuration/deep-link/direct.md

 Update the `application(_:continue:restorationHandler:)` method in your app delegate to call the following methods in the Adjust SDK:

-* `ADJLinkResolution.resolveLink`: Call this method only if your your marketing team requires the use of Adjust's Link Resolution solution.
+* `ADJLinkResolution.resolveLink`: Call this method only if your marketing team requires the use of Adjust's Link Resolution solution.
 If the deep link uses a domain that matches an element in the `resolveUrlSuffixArray`, then the method attempts to resolve the deep link, and returns the resolved link.
 If the deep link doesn't match an element in this array, then the method passes through the original deep link, so you can pass all deep links to this method.
 * `Adjust.appWillOpen` - Call this method to send deep links to Adjust's servers to record information.
 You can pass both Adjust and non-Adjust deep links to this method.
 Adjust's servers will ignore any deep links that don’t have Adjust parameters.

 When a user clicks on your universal link, iOS opens your app and delivers the deep link to `application(_:continue:restorationHandler:)`.
 This occurs whether the user has closed your app or has it running in the background.